FUTURA SEOUL COLLECTION

 Executed in 1996

-Nam June Paik's Flicker is one of his experimental media art pieces from the 1960s, combining light, electronic devices, and physical sensations to create a new audiovisual experience.
-The work uses the flicker effect, which involves periodic flashes of light to stimulate the viewer's vision and perception.
+Nam June Paik’s Flicker is one of his experimental media art works that began in the 1960s, combining light, electronic devices, and bodily perception to create a new audiovisual experience.
+This work uses the flicker effect—the periodic blinking of light—to stimulate the viewer’s vision and perception.

-Flicker was created as part of Paik's exploration of the relationship between technology and humanity.
-It utilized analog television and lighting devices to produce a flickering effect that led viewers to experience visual illusions or psychological responses.
-The flicker effect interacts with brainwaves through light flashing at specific frequencies, allowing viewers to have a novel sensory experience.
+Created as part of Paik’s exploration of the relationship between technology and the human being, this representative work uses analog televisions and lighting devices of the time to induce visual illusions or psychological responses through flickering light.
+The flicker effect interacts with brainwaves through blinking light at specific frequencies, allowing viewers to have a new sensory experience.
+This work demonstrates an important attempt to use media technology as an artistic tool and to show the possibility that technological devices can stimulate sensation and consciousness beyond simply delivering information.

 Dialogue